Switzerland-Lebanon: what they have in common

 It is estimated that about 4.5 million Lebanese live in Lebanon, but there are a further 10 to 15 million Lebanese living abroad.
 Many come back bringing their valuable experiences abroad with them.

-swissinfo.ch: What's it like to be her in your position as a woman?
+swissinfo.ch: What's it like to be in your position as a woman?

 M.S-K: I feel taken seriously at all times, even by Hizbollah.
 In Lebanon, women are highly respected, most of them modern and free.
 Women are underrepresented in parliament, but not at state level: Proportionally, Lebanon has even more female ambassadors than Switzerland!